 As with all countries, there are (often unwritten) rules about using trains.
 The most obvious one is queueing.
 People don’t just queue for long distance ticketed trains, they queue for ALL trains.
 You can probably get away with pushing in, but you will attract the worst of social censures—scornful looks and tut-tutting from everyone on the carriage.

-Another custom that has become even stronger under the COVID-19 pandemic is not talking on the train.
+Another custom that has become even stronger since COVID-19 came along is not talking on the train.
 Occasionally on the weekend or when a big group of school students board the train, the volume will rise.
-However, “refrain from unnecessary talking” has become an explicit rule under COVID-19 countermeasures.
+However, it will be a long time before reminders to “refrain from unnecessary talking” disappear.
 The worst offence is to talk on your phone.
 This is such a serious violation that grumpy old men have been known to jump to their feet and loudly admonish the usually young offender with a shout of “urusai!” (shut up).

 Japan’s unique railway culture